cloudmesh-community/book/chapters/class/organization-516.md

 > "Thanks to the material you thauhgt I got a job at Intel. ..."

-Furthermore ,you should know that the way we teach the class has also been adopted in STEM classes.
+Furthermore, you should know that the way we teach the class has also been adopted in STEM classes.
 As a result a team coached by Gregor von Laszewski won an award at the FLL Robotics World Championship.
 The certainly had lots of fun and integrated their own ideas into the